sixfeetup/2025_AIFD7_BattleOfTheBots/slides.md

 ---

-# DEMO: The prompt {data-background="images/4.png"}
+# DEMO: The Prompt {data-background="images/4.png"}

-This project was bootstrapped with scaf and has a NextJS frontend in the `frontend` dir and a Django backend in the `backend` dir.
+> This project was bootstrapped with scaf and has a NextJS frontend in the `frontend` dir and a Django backend in the `backend` dir.
+>

-The scaf template only supports a GraphQL API.
+> The scaf template only supports a GraphQL API.
 Refactor the app to use a REST API.

 ---